LuccasLuna/luccasluna/README.md

 <p>
   🌱 I'm 25y old, living in Brazil and currently studying Systems Development & Analysis at Universidade nove de julho.

-  🔎 looking for my first job opportunity as front-end developer.
+  🔎 looking for my first job opportunity as a front-end developer.
 </p>

 <!-- Links -->